HCS Score

 USDT and USDC are haram because their reserve assets generate interest income through conventional financial instruments.

-DAI is haram because the mechanism that creates it — and that keeps it stable — is fundamentally debt-based, involving borrowing, repayment obligations, and stability fees that function as interest charges on those debt positions.
+DAI is haram because the mechanism that creates it and that keeps it stable is fundamentally debt-based, involving borrowing, repayment obligations, and stability fees that function as interest charges on those debt positions.

 Different structures.
 Same underlying Islamic finance concern.
 The instrument is created through a lending and borrowing relationship with interest-like charges attached.
-That is Riba — regardless of whether it happens in a traditional bank or a decentralized smart contract.
+That is Riba regardless of whether it happens in a traditional bank or a decentralized smart contract.

 This is where DAI's analysis ends from a Sharia compliance perspective.

 The MakerDAO system relies on collateralized debt creation, borrowing structures, stability fees, and debt-based financial relationships.
-Users generate DAI by creating debt positions that must be repaid under predefined financial conditions — including a stability fee that functions as an interest charge on the borrowed amount.
+Users generate DAI by creating debt positions that must be repaid under predefined financial conditions including a stability fee that functions as an interest charge on the borrowed amount.

-Under the CoinStudy methodology, these structures closely resemble interest-linked financial activity.
-The debt-based nature of DAI creation is not a peripheral feature — it is the core mechanism that makes DAI exist and function.
+Under the CoinStudy methodology these structures closely resemble interest-linked financial activity.
+The debt-based nature of DAI creation is not a peripheral feature.
+It is the core mechanism that makes DAI exist and function.

-This is a direct red-line Riba concern.
+This is a direct red-line Ecosystem Riba Exposure concern.

 The DAI system involves complex financial processes including collateral management, liquidation mechanisms, debt maintenance, and protocol-controlled stabilization.
 These structures introduce additional complexity and uncertainty compared to straightforward payment cryptocurrencies.

-While the protocol itself is transparent and open-source — which is genuinely positive — the financial engineering behind the system adds layers of complexity that increase overall compliance concerns beyond simple price uncertainty.
+While the protocol itself is transparent and open source, which is genuinely positive, the financial engineering behind the system adds layers of complexity that increase overall compliance concerns beyond simple price uncertainty.

 But DAI is deeply integrated throughout leveraged DeFi strategies, yield farming systems, borrowing protocols, and speculative financial products.
 This deep ecosystem integration with high-risk and speculative financial activity increases exposure to Maysir concerns across the broader system.

-Under the CoinStudy HCS methodology, a single red-line failure results in automatic Haram classification.
-DAI's debt-based creation mechanism triggers this failure clearly and definitively.
+Three red lines failed.
+Under the CoinStudy HCS framework, any single red-line failure results in an automatic Haram classification.
+Three failures makes this result definitive.

 Overall Result: Haram — Red Line Violations

-This is the argument DAI supporters often make — and it deserves a direct response.
+This is the argument DAI supporters often make and it deserves a direct response.

-"DAI is decentralized.
+DAI is decentralized.
 No company controls it.
 No bank account is involved.
-Surely that makes it different from USDT?"
+Surely that makes it different from USDT?

 Decentralization is a governance and operational property.
 It is not a Sharia compliance property.

 DAI has real and meaningful utility.
-Digital payments, value preservation, liquidity management, decentralized transactions, blockchain settlements — these are legitimate and practical functions that have contributed to DAI's widespread adoption.
+Digital payments, value preservation, liquidity management, decentralized transactions, and blockchain settlements are legitimate and practical functions that have contributed to DAI's widespread adoption.

 The financial structure that creates and maintains DAI's stability is incompatible with Islamic finance principles.
 That compliance failure exists regardless of how useful DAI is as a payment instrument.

-Before using any decentralized stablecoin, ask yourself:
+Before using any decentralized stablecoin, ask yourself honestly.

 How exactly is this stablecoin created?
 Does the creation mechanism involve debt, borrowing, or interest-like charges?
 Is the stabilization system fundamentally debt-based?
 Does the protocol charge fees that function as interest on borrowed positions?
 Are there genuinely Sharia-compliant alternatives available for what I need?

-These are the right questions — and they apply to every stablecoin, not just DAI.
+These are the right questions and they apply to every stablecoin, not just DAI.

 Dai (DAI) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.